teisenhower/teisenhower.dev/src/posts/introduction-to-vue-slots.md

 </template>
 ```

-The `v-slot` directive also has a handy shorthand we can use in order to cleanup our code slightly.
+The `v-slot` directive also has a handy shorthand we can use in order to clean up our code slightly.
 Simply replaced `v-slot:name` with `#name`.

 ```html
 // App.vue